maxwellpatt/land-cover-sb/README.md

 # Land Cover Classification in Southern Santa Barbara County Using Decision Trees

 ### Overview
-This project demonstrates the application of a decision tree classifier for land cover classification in Southern Santa Barbara County.
-Utilizing multi-spectral imagery and data on specific land cover types, we can understand how land cover changes over time.
-This method is particularly effective in studying the impacts of various environmental changes, such as urbanization, deforestation, and climate change.
+This repository details a project where decision tree classifiers are applied for systematic land cover mapping in Southern Santa Barbara County.
+The goal is to analyze land cover dynamics using Landsat 5 TM imagery, providing insights into environmental patterns and changes over time, such as urban expansion, vegetation changes, and water body distributions.

 ### Objectives
-The main objective is to classify a Landsat scene into four primary land cover types:
+The central aim of this project is a detailed classification of a single Landsat scene, dated September 25, 2007, into four distinct land cover categories:
 - Green vegetation
 - Dry grass or soil
-- Urban areas
+- Urban development
 - Water bodies
-We achieve this by employing supervised classification techniques, specifically decision tree classifiers.
-These classifiers use training data to create a model that can predict land cover types based on spectral information from satellite images.
+This is accomplished through a supervised machine learning approach, leveraging the capabilities of decision tree classifiers that are informed by specific spectral signatures corresponding to each land cover type.

 ### Data and Tools
+The project utilizes the following datasets and tools:
-- Satellite Imagery: Landsat 5 Thematic Mapper scene from September 25, 2007, including bands 1, 2, 3, 4, 5, and 7
+- Landsat Imagery: Landsat 5 TM scene encompassing bands 1-5 and 7, offering a comprehensive spectral view of the region
-- Software and Libraries: We use R for processing and analyzing the data, with specific packages like sf, terra, rpart, rpart.plot, and tmap
+- Computational Tools: R is our chosen environment for data processing, with an ensemble of packages (sf, terra, rpart, rpart.plot, tmap) facilitating our workflows
-- Training Data: Geospatial data of Southern Santa Barbara County and polygons representing training sites for the different land cover types
+- Training Dataset: Defined by geospatial polygons that represent various land cover types, serving as a reference for our classification algorithm

-### Workflow
+### Methodology
-1. Data reparation
+1. Data Preparation:
-- Load and process Landsat data
+- Ingest and process the Landsat scene
-- Crop and mask the data to focus on the study area
+- Crop and mask the imagery to our study area to optimize the analysis
-- Convert Landsat values to reflectance, ensuring accurate representation of the land cover
+- Convert digital number values to reflectance for a true representation of surface characteristics

-2. Land cover classification
+2. Classification Pipeline:
-- Extract reflectance values at specific training sites
+- Extract spectral data from known land cover training sites
-- Develop a decision tree model using the rpart package
+- Construct and train a decision tree model to discern land cover types based on spectral data
-- Apply the trained model to classify the entire Landsat scene into different land cover types
+- Apply the model across the Landsat scene, segmenting the landscape into the predefined categories

-3. Visualization and analysis
+3. Visualization and Interpretation:
-- Visualize the classified map using color codes for different land cover types
+- Present the classification output through thematic mapping
-- Analyze the distribution and characteristics of each land cover type within the study area
+- Examine and discuss the spatial distribution of the land cover classes within the context of the study area